MewsSystems/gitbook-connector-api/operations/serviceordernotes.md

 ## Update service order notes

-Updates provided note with a new text.
+Updates one or more given service order notes with new text.

 ### Request